w3c/wai-arrm/content/content-author.md

 title_html: "Content Author <br><span style='font-size:75%'>Responsibilities Mapping</span>"
 nav_title: "Content Author"

+doc-note-type: draft
+doc-note-message-md: This is an in-progress draft.
+We welcome comments via GitHub or email from the [links below](#helpimprove).

 lang: en   # Change "en" to the translated-language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry
 last_updated: 2025-02-24   # Put the date of this translation YYYY-MM-DD (with month in the middle)